pettarin/yael/README.md

 The reading part is essentially complete, while the editing/writing is missing.

-Please do **NOT** download/use this code in production until it reaches v1.0.0.
+Please do **NOT** use this code in production until it reaches v1.0.0.

 Feedback (especially on the API/interface) is welcome at any version number!